 It is possible to have one word sentences in English: a verbal command like “Come!” or “Listen!”
 In commands, the unexpressed subject of the sentence is ‘you.’

-In questions the subject (S) follows the helping verb (HV) but precedes the main verb (MV) and the rest of the sentence, so the predicate is divided: HV- S- MV- rest of sentence.
+In questions the subject (S) follows the helping verb (HV).
+It is still before the main verb (MV) and the rest of the sentence.
+So the predicate is divided: HV- S- MV- rest of sentence.

-To make the examples clearer, the helping verb is black, the subject is orange, and the main verb and rest of the predicate are blue.
+To make the examples clearer, the helping verb is black and the subject is orange.
+The main verb and rest of the predicate are blue.

 A phrase is a group of words that gives information but is not a complete clause or sentence.
 (In other words, it does not include both a subject and a verb.)

-Prepositional Phrases are groups of words beginning with a preposition and including a noun or pronoun (with supporting adjectives, etc.)
+Prepositional Phrases are groups of words beginning with a preposition.
+They also include a noun or pronoun (with supporting adjectives, etc.)

 In the examples above, ‘in the treetops,’ ‘to the store,’ ‘before dark,’ and ‘for the test tomorrow’ are prepositional phrases.